-Have you heard the term “OCR” before but not understood what it means?
+Have you heard the term “OCR” and thought to yourself, “what is OCR?”
 Or are you about to embark on a digital scanning project and feel you must have text-searchable digital files?
 Whatever your reason for reading our article, we plan for you to come away with a good general understanding of OCR and how you can apply it to your digital conversion projects.
 Don’t believe all the hype – learn for yourself if OCR is right for you!

 OCR, or Optical Character Recognition, is defined by ABBYY as “a technology that enables you to convert different types of documents, such as scanned paper documents, PDF files or images captured by a digital camera into editable and searchable data.”